Skip to main content

 Department Overview

-Swarthmore College Official Student Handbook 2023–2024
+Swarthmore College Official Student Handbook 2024–2025

 Since its founding in 1864 by the Religious Society of Friends (aka Quakers), Swarthmore College has given students the knowledge, insight, skills, and experience to become leaders for the common good.
-The diversity of perspectives represented by Swarthmore students, faculty, and staff--including different viewpoints, identities, and histories--contributes to the community’s strong sense of open dialogue and engagement with ideas and issues.
+The diversity of perspectives represented by Swarthmore students, faculty, and staff — including different viewpoints, identities, and histories — contributes to the community’s strong sense of open dialogue and engagement with ideas and issues.
 As such, we are a community that prioritizes the intellectual, physical, social, emotional, and spiritual wellbeing of all our members.

 Swarthmore aspires to create an academic environment grounded in intellectual discovery and guided by rational discourse and civility.
 In that regard, Swarthmore promotes and fosters personal growth and learning; preserves both individual rights and the wellbeing and respect of others and the community; encourages healthy choices, not only in one's self but also in relation to others; and creates opportunities to make positive impacts at Swarthmore.

 When conflict or disagreement arises, students are encouraged to turn toward one another and work through dialogue as an important step to restoring the community.
-Together we all share the responsibility of creating an inclusive community that values both its members that the academic environment in which we live, learn, and work.
+Together we all share the responsibility of creating an inclusive community that values both its members and the academic environment in which we live, learn, and work.

 This Handbook and the College Bulletin are shared with every student of the College, and students are expected to read and adhere to the policies, regulations, and procedures within the Handbook and College Bulletin.
 Students are responsible for abiding by all College rules and regulations, as soon as they arrive on campus.
 Students should contact any member of the Division of Student Affairs staff if they have questions or need advice regarding College policies.

-The Handbook and specifically, the Student Code of Conduct, creates a set of expectations for student conduct, ensures a balanced process for determining responsibility when behavior may have deviated from those expectations and provides appropriate sanctions when a student or student organization/team has violated the Student Code of Conduct.
+The Handbook and specifically, the Student Code of Conduct, creates a set of expectations for student conduct, ensures a balanced process for determining responsibility when behavior may have deviated from those expectations, and provides appropriate sanctions when a student or student organization/team has violated the Student Code of Conduct.
 When addressing allegations of misconduct, effort will be made to balance the needs and rights of the student or student organization/team with the welfare of the greater College community, as a whole.

 Table of Contents